digital-blueprint/toolkit/packages/form-elements/README.md

 #### Person Select View

 Fetches and displays a person's full name from the API using the stored person identifier.
+With `multiple` all selected persons are resolved and shown one per line.

 ```html
 <dbp-form-person-select-view